 It’s quite easy to suffer from IT security risks when you date online.

-There are some signals telling you your device gets infected by virus or you suffer from data breaches or data leak.
+There are some signals telling you your device gets infected by a virus or you suffer from data breaches or data leaks.

 Some useful and easy tips should be learned to protect against IT security risks caused by online dating.

 - How to Tell if Someone is Spying on My Phone and How to Stop That

 - Ask Your Employees These Questions to Easily Test Their Cybersecurity Awareness